Controlling Language Confusion in Multilingual LLMs: Abstract

 \section{Abstract}

-Large language models often suffer from language confusion, a phenomenon where responses are partially or entirely generated in unintended languages.
-This can critically impact user experience in low-resource settings.
-We hypothesize that conventional supervised fine-tuning exacerbates this issue because the softmax objective focuses probability mass only on the single correct token but does not explicitly penalize cross-lingual mixing.
-Interestingly, by observing loss trajectories during the pretraining phase, we observe that models fail to learn to distinguish between monolingual and language-confused text.
-Additionally, we find that ORPO, which adds penalties for unwanted output styles to standard SFT, effectively suppresses language-confused generations even at high decoding temperatures without degrading overall model performance.
-Our findings suggest that incorporating appropriate penalty terms can mitigate language confusion in low-resource settings with limited data.
+Large language models often suffer from language confusion, a phenomenon in which responses are partially or entirely generated in unintended languages.
+This critically degrades the user experience, especially in low-resource settings.
+We hypothesize that this issue stems from limitations in conventional fine-tuning objectives, such as supervised learning, which optimize the likelihood of correct tokens without explicitly penalizing undesired outputs such as cross-lingual mixing.
+Analysis of loss trajectories during pretraining further reveals that models fail to distinguish between monolingual and language-mixed texts, highlighting the absence of inherent pressure to avoid such confusion.
+In this work, we apply ORPO, which adds penalties for unwanted output styles to standard SFT, effectively suppressing language-confused generations.
+ORPO maintains strong language consistency, even under high decoding temperatures, while preserving general QA performance.
+Our findings suggest that incorporating appropriate penalty terms can effectively mitigate language confusion in multilingual models, particularly in low-resource scenarios.